 Input lag shouldn’t be confused with the response time speed which is specified by monitor manufacturers but cannot be found on the list of TV specifications.

 Response time is measured as the speed at which pixels change from one shade into another, which occurs after the frame is processed.

 Input Lag: TV vs. Monitor

 When looking for a TV for console gaming, it’s of utmost importance to check whether it has this feature.
 Although some may be more sensitive to high input lag than the others, lower is always better.

 If you’re looking for a monitor for gaming, there’s usually nothing to worry about as most of the high refresh rate gaming monitors have low input lag as well as a quick response time speed.

 For non-gaming purposes, input lag isn’t an issue as you won’t be able to notice it in everyday use.

-If you are experiencing high latency be sure to check the following items before putting the blame on your TV or monitor:
+If you are experiencing high latency then make sure to check the following items before putting the blame on your TV or monitor: